gadjetnut/heltec-esp32-mqtt/README.md

 Publish temperature readings from Raspberry Pi &amp; DS18B20 Temperature probe to be displayed on the Heltec ESP32 OLED.
 Requires a WIFI connection and uses MQTT to publish from Raspberry Pi and subscribe and display on the Heltec device OLED

+This was adapted from the Heltec code examples here: https://github.com/Heltec-Aaron-Lee/WiFi_Kit_series

 # Raspberry Pi Installation

 Follow wiring diagram: